gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-29-production-build
+Created a pom.xml to build a war that can be deployed to tomcat.

+A war file needs a web.xml so created on of those as well.

 ## step-28-clean-up-ui
 Cleaned up the UI